learn-co-curriculum/dsc-context-free-grammars-and-POS-tagging/README.md

 ## Introduction

-n this lesson, we'll explore the concept of Context-Free Grammars, and the role they play in linguistics and NLP, particularly in relation to Part-Of-Speech tagging.
+In this lesson, we'll explore the concept of Context-Free Grammars, and the role they play in linguistics and NLP, particularly in relation to Part-Of-Speech tagging.

 ## Objectives